American Lighthouse Foundation

 Location: Port Clyde (land-based)

-Historic Buildings Open: Light tower and keeper’s house (Museum & gift shop inside)
+Historic Buildings Open: Keeper’s house only (Museum & gift shop inside)

 How to Get There: Land based